mrjoes/mrjoes.github.com/about.md

 Who am I?
 ---------

 My name is Serge Koval.
-Originally from Ukraine, but right now live in Atlanta, Georgia.
+Originally from Ukraine, but currently live in Atlanta, Georgia.

 Profession?
 -----------